J. H. Patel: Political career

 The most significant achievement of Patel's government was the formation of seven new districts in the State which was a long-delayed decision.
 His administration also gave impetus to Information Technology and attracted foreign investment.
 His government was also known for investing Rs.
 4,800 crores on irrigation projects such as Ghataprabha, Malaprabha, modernisation of Visvesvaraya Canal, work on Varuna Canal and near completion of the Alamatti Dam across the Krishna River.

 Patel witnessed turbulent days as Chief minister following the expulsion of his mentor Ramakrishna Hegde from the party and the split in the Janata Dal into the Janata Dal (United) in which he remained; and the Janata Dal (Secular), led by Deve Gowda.
-His political acumen came to fore when he deftly handled stiff dissidence from fellow partymen throughout his tenure.
-When party affairs took a turn for the worse, Patel stunned every one including his detractors by recommending dissolution of the state assembly, six months ahead of the assembly polls in 1999.
+He managed internal dissidence from fellow party members throughout his tenure.
+When party affairs took a turn for the worse, Patel recommended dissolution of the state assembly, six months ahead of the assembly polls in 1999.
 He merged his faction with Hegde's Lok Shakti and entered into an alliance with the Bharatiya Janata Party.
 In his last election, a young candidate Vadnal Rajanna defeated him and his party also suffered a massive defeat.

 Patel died at the Manipal Hospital, Bangalore on 12 December 2000.
 He was buried with State honours at his native village, Kariganur.
 During his last days, Patel had been making efforts for the merger of the two Janata Dal factions.

-He was a great orator, a witty leader, an astute politician and an acclaimed parliamentarian.
-A nonchalant leader, Patel endeared himself to his political adversaries by his affectionate and friendly attitude.
-A deft handler of any situation, Patel had the capability to withstand criticism and was endowed with abundant patience to dismiss them cheerfully.
+He was known for his oratory and political skills.